markharrison/doc-mcp/docs/02-why-mcp.md

 To address this, one option is fine-tuning—a process in which the base model is retrained on custom data to better align with specific goals or domains.
 While effective, fine-tuning is computationally expensive, time-consuming, and requires ongoing maintenance as data evolves.

-To address this, one approach is fine-tuning—retraining the base model on custom data to align it with specific use cases or domains.
-While effective, fine-tuning is computationally expensive, time-consuming, and demands ongoing maintenance as data evolves.

 This is where the next pattern, Retrieval-Augmented Generation, can help.

 ### RAG - Retrieval-Augmented Generation